Pearson-Higher-Ed/elements/docs/elements/inputs.md

 ### Basic select (readOnly)

 Selects don't have a readonly state.
 To fake it, you would have to remove all the other options with JavaScript.
-Reconsider using something other than a select input if you need to show one in a readonly state.
+Reconsider using a select input if you need to show one in a readonly state.

 {{#demo}}
 <label class="pe-textLabelInput__label" for="readonly_zomg">Readonly label</label>